CoderYoyoS/ChatbotReport/01_sections/05_implementation/00_implementation.md

 	}
 }
 ```
-The ```recievedPostback``` block is a significantly important function used to handle postback sent back from the user when a button or a quick reply is clicked.
+The ```recievedPostback``` block is a significantly important function used to handle postbacks sent back from the user when a button or a quick reply is clicked.
 The postback is defined within the message event and is dealt with accordingly using a switch statement.
 When the condition is met, the suitable method is then called depending on what postback has been received.
 The following example illustrates how the chat bot would deal with a postback when a user initiates a conversation for the first time by clicking the ```Get Started``` button.

 ```
     function receivedPostback(event) {